Booker Noe

 "The Virtuoso"

-Booker’s Bourbon (far left) now introduces four “Small Batch” releases every year during the four seasons.
-But they have also come out with some specialty “Limited Releases” like Booker’s 25th Anniversary, Booker’s Rye and Booker’s 30th Anniversary.
+Booker’s now introduces four “Small Batch” releases every year during the four seasons.
+Theyalso now have specialty “Limited Releases” like Booker’s 25th Anniversary, Booker’s Rye and Booker’s 30th Anniversary.